The Architecture of Agency Volume 2 You're Not a Random Sample

 What This Doesn’t Solve

-But these are honest open problems, not hidden failures.
+These are open problems, not hidden failures.
 Identifying the right open problems is more valuable than pretending to have solved the wrong ones.

 From Counting to Weighing